mjk9898/Imputation_WellLog_CF/README.md

 # Acknowledgements
 The full, public well log dataset used in our research can be found through the following link: https://github.com/bolgebrygg/Force-2020-Machine-Learning-competition.git

+Our code was developed by referring to the following link: https://github.com/brendonhall/FORCE-2020-Lithology.git